Michael Caswell Photography

 I am moderately priced

-You should not select your photographer solely based on price.
-Of course, the undeniable reality is that most couples have at least some kind of budget range they need to stay in, but your photographs are one of the few elements of your big day that will have a life far beyond the event itself, so this is the one area of your budget that should be granted a certain degree of flexibility.
+While you should not select your photographer solely based on price, of course the undeniable reality is that most couples have at least some kind of budget range they need to stay in.
+But your photographs are one of the few elements of your big day that will have a life far beyond the event itself, so this is the one area of your budget that should be granted a certain degree of flexibility.
 In terms of pricing among wedding photographers in New Orleans and the Mississippi Gulf South region, you’ll find that I am comfortably in the mid-range, not the cheapest, but certainly not the most expensive either.

 Though “affordable” is a relative term that means different things to different people, a recurring theme in many of the reviews my brides, grooms, and their families have written for me is that they considered me to to be affordably priced, and, perhaps even more importantly, that they felt I represented a very good value for what they paid.